 Marketing is the science of identifying, anticipating, and satisfying customer requirements.
 It includes the process of creating a new product, realizing its uniqueness, marketing it, selling it, and maintaining customer loyalty.
-Marketing is one of the most important factors in business and can be said to be crucial for the survival of any firm.
+If we look at how the American Marketing Association define marketing, we see that marketing is one of the most important factors in business and can be said to be crucial for the survival of any firm.
 It is actually a branch of advertising that has emerged throughout the history of human commerce.

 Understanding Marketing: A Brief Overview